 Jim Falls is a tiny town located in the state of Wisconsin.
 With a population of 231 people and just one neighborhood, Jim Falls is the 500th largest community in Wisconsin.
-Much of the housing stock in Jim Falls was built prior to World War II, making it one of the older and more historic towns in the country.
+Jim Falls has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Jim Falls is generally considered to be a blue-collar town.
-52.67% of the Jim Falls workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Jim Falls, you'll notice that it is more blue-collar than most other communities in America.
+52.67% of Jim Falls’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Jim Falls is a town of transportation and shipping workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Jim Falls who work in office and administrative support (22.90%), law enforcement and fire fighting (7.63%), and community and social services (6.87%).

 Telecommuters are a relatively large percentage of the workforce: 18.32% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Jim Falls is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Jim Falls does not have a public transit system used by locals to get to and from work.

-The overall education level of Jim Falls is somewhat higher than in the average US city of 21.84%: 27.98% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Jim Falls who are college-educated is somewhat higher than the average US community of 21.84%: 27.98% of adults in Jim Falls have at least a bachelor's degree.

 The people who call Jim Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jim Falls residents report their race to be White.
 Important ancestries of people in Jim Falls include German, Welsh, Irish, Norwegian, and Italian.